-

 January 30, 2013 at 10:15 am

-Tricia, I have one friend-blogger who have the villa in Trogir.
-Of course I have redirected your question to her.
-She sent me on the mail a ton of recommendations.
-So I think it will be better if you visit her blog and ask her all questions yourself.
-I assure you, you will receive exhaustive answers and recommendations.
+Tricia, I have one friend blogger who have a villa in Trogir.
+Of course, I have redirected your question to her.
+She sent me a ton of recommendations, therefore, I think it will be better if you visit her blog and ask her all the questions yourself.
+I am sure you will receive exhaustive answers and recommendations.

 January 30, 2013 at 3:42 pm